Taking Care of Environment Shouldn’t Be Expensive

 American social scientist Ronald Inglehart suggested in his seminal book The Silent Revolution (1977) that people who reach a certain level of material wealth and physical security tend to give top priority to goals such as environmental protection, freedom of speech, and gender equality.
 Inglehart, who coined the term postmaterialism, argued that the values of Western publics in the 1970s had been shifting from an “overwhelming emphasis on material well-being and physical security toward greater emphasis on the quality of life.”
 This famous theory is valid today as well.

 In a world of uneven growth and growing economic inequality, these values usually conflict.
-In France, for instance, thousands of people have been rioting for over month to protest a fuel tax, forcing the government to abandon plans of transitioning to a greener economy.
+In France, for instance, thousands of people have been rioting for over a month to protest a fuel tax, forcing the government to abandon plans of transitioning to a greener economy.

 Human-caused climate change is real, its impact is ongoing and must be addressed immediately.
 But governments can’t work effectively if their climate change measures are crippling businesses and taxing everyday people.
 Government subsidies for green choices aren’t helping because they often end up benefitting the rich anyway.
 Green cars, for instance, can usually be afforded by people in the upper-middle-income bracket of the society.
 No wonder Tesla is making exceptional sales in Norway, one of the richest countries in the world.